Geekdude/Geekdude.github.io/_posts/2021-02-24-moving-website.md

 Since the redirection was setup in the previous section, updating the search optimization is easier.
 I added the new site to [Google Search Console](https://search.google.com/search-console/about) and [Microsoft Webmaster Tools](https://www.bing.com/webmasters).
 There did not seem to be an explicit place to let them know about the move[^1], but with redirection and having both sites listed under my account, I hope their web crawler will figure it out.
-I do not even need to redo the website verification method since it was already done for the old address.
+I do not even need to redo the website verification method since it was already done for the old address and the verification files are still in place.

 [^1]: There was one for google but it required Domain level property types, not URL Prefix like I am using.